How to Become a Pharmacist

 Researcher

-Pharmaceutical researchers and research scientists conduct studies to improve drug efficacy, manufacturing processes, and health outcomes.
-They typically hold doctorates in pharmacology, but a master's degree in pharmaceutical sciences may also qualify.
+Pharmaceutical researchers and scientists conduct studies to improve drug efficacy, manufacturing processes, and health outcomes.
+They typically hold a doctorate in pharmacology, but a master's degree in pharmaceutical sciences may also qualify.

 In addition to the biology and chemistry training that pharmaceutical sciences degrees provide, aspiring researchers should take courses in research and communication.
 These skills will help them prepare high-quality research grant applications and ensure quality in experiment designs.